KIM SULLIVAN, MA, LPC-S, RPT, NCC

 Kim and her family are long-time residents of Central Texas.
 She earned her BS in Secondary Science Education from The University of Texas in Austin in 1986, later expanding her certifications to include Elementary Education, Special Education, and Art Education.
-After teaching elementary and secondary science, she returned to school, graduating from Texas State University in San Marcos, TX, in May 2015, with her MA in Professional Counseling.
+After teaching elementary and secondary science, she returned to school herself and graduated from Texas State University in San Marcos, Texas, in May 2015, with her MA in Professional Counseling.

 PET PRACTITIONER TEAM